garyukong/Adaptive-RAG/README.md

 ## Results

 The results affirm the capability of the adaptive RAG system to significantly enhance the relevance and quality of responses across different user personas.
-Particularly, research-oriented configurations have shown to outperform their marketing counterparts, highlighting the effectiveness of the tailored system components.
+Particularly, research-oriented configurations have been shown to outperform their marketing counterparts, highlighting the effectiveness of the tailored system components.

 ## Usage